-Crime gang who tried to smuggle 69 Albanians - including convicted killer - into UK convicted
+Crime gang who tried to smuggle 69 Albanians - including convicted killer - into UK jailed

-AN EASTERN European crime group who tried to smuggle 69 Albanian migrants into the UK on a dilapidated fishing vessel - and planned to bring in 50 more every week - have been convicted.
+MEMBERS of an eastern European crime group who tried to smuggle 69 Albanian migrants into the UK on a dilapidated fishing vessel - and planned to bring in 50 more every week - have been jailed.

 The 30-metre converted trawler "Svanic" was intercepted off the Norfolk coast on November 17 last year.
 The boat - built nearly 60 years ago and with a lifeboat for just 20 people - had set sail from the Ostend area of Belgium and was heading towards Great Yarmouth.

 But, it was escorted into Harwich international port in an operation involving the National Crime Agency (NCA), Border Force, HM Coastguard, Immigration Enforcement and Essex Police.
 The NCA had been alerted to the vessel by the Maritime Analysis and Operations Centre (MAOC) in Lisbon.

 MAOC received a report of suspicious activity from the Swedish authorities who had to assist the Svanic after it ran aground 15 days prior to picking up the migrants.
 The vessel, which had been purchased in Latvia for around 20,000 euros in October 2020, was to run aground a second time before collecting the migrants in Belgium.